PredictionIO/Programmers-Guide-to-Machine-Intelligence-with-PredictionIO/chapter2.md

 |Jessica|2|1|?|5|?|

-and ask the algorithm to extract a set of features from this data (okay, I may be anthropomorphizing the algorithm a bit).
-These extracted features are not going to be something like 'female vocals' or 'country influence'.
+and ask the algorithm to extract a set of features from this data.
+To anthropomorphize this yet even more, it is like asking the algorithm, *Okay algorithm, given 2 features (or some number of features) call them feature 1 and feature 2, can you come up with the P and Q matrices?*  These extracted features are not going to be something like 'female vocals' or 'country influence'.
 In fact, we don't care what these features represent.
 Again, we are going to ask the algorithm to extract features that are hidden in that table above.
 In order to make this sound a bit fancier than 'hidden features' data scientists use the Latin word for 'lie hidden', *lateo*, and call these **latent features**.

 The inputs to the matrix factorization algorithm are the data in the chart shown above and the number of latent features to use (for example, 2).
-Our goal is to calculate  $\hat{R}$ a table of estimated ratings.
+Our eventual goal is to calculate  $\hat{R}$ a table of estimated ratings.
 That is, a table similar to the above but with all the numbers filled in:

 |Customer | Taylor Swift | Miranda Lambert | Carrie Underwood |Jhené Aiko| The Weeknd |
 |:-----------|:------:|:------:|:---------:|:------:|:--------:|